Keep in Touch

 The island of Java was once largely covered with forest, where species of leopards, gibbons, monkeys, birds, and many other animals unique to the island roamed.
 But Java has long had the highest population density of any Indonesian island, and a growing population wanted new cropland.
 Huge areas of primary forest have been lost, and many plant and animal species that once flourished are in danger of extinction.

-Deforestation also creates or worsens a host of other ills, including rising temperatures, more extreme weather events, increased greenhouse gases, the spread of malaria and emerging infectious diseases, and unsafe working conditions.
+Deforestation also creates or worsens a host of other ill.
+It is linked to rising temperatures, more extreme weather events, increased greenhouse gases, the spread of malaria and emerging infectious diseases, and unsafe working conditions.

 The key to reversing forest loss is to create protected forest areas that are managed by indigenous people.
 This project would do just that.